 The claimed security levels correspond to the birthday bound security on the capacity of PRIMATEs-80 and PRIMATEs-120, respectively (see also Sect.
 4).
-The security of GIBBON and HANUMAN depends on the nonce, while for APE the nonce is optional and its security results do not rely on uniqueness of the nonce, hence APE is fully secure against nonce misuse.
+The security of GIBBON and HANUMAN relies on the uniqueness of the nonce, whereas APE is robust against nonce reuse.
 Technically, this implies that all security results of APE only hold up to common prefix: under the same associated data and nonce, two messages with the same prefix (in r-bit blocks) have the same corresponding ciphertext blocks.
 We refer to [1] for the technicalities.

 The designers claim that APE offers certain additional security benefits.
 Most importantly, it is secure under the release of unverified plaintext (RUP).
 This means that APE is still secure if the decryption algorithm is implemented so as to output the decrypted plaintext before successful verification.
-This scenario arises for example when devices have insufficient memory to store the entire plaintext [13], or when the decrypted plaintext needs to be processed early due to real-time requirements [9, 20].
+This scenario arises for example when devices have insufficient memory to store the entire plaintext [13], or when the decrypted plaintext needs to be processed early due to real-time requirements [9,21].
 We refer to [2] for more information on the security under the release of unverified plaintext.